 The travel demand model uses the number of households and the number of jobs within a given Transportation Analysis Zone (TAZ) as the primary inputs to determine future traffic volumes on road segments.
 (TAZs are geographic units within the travel demand model, often similar to a Census Tract, that are assigned certain characteristics such as a number of households and a number of jobs.)
 The SMTC relied upon published data sources such as the decennial Census for the household and employment inputs to the 2014 Existing Conditions model.
-SMTC staff then used projections from a variety of data sources, as well as discussions with municipal economic development and planning staff, to arrive at the 2050 Future Base household and employment growth assumptions within the SMTC's travel demand model prior to beginning this work, and SMTC made some adjustments to previous assumptions based on input from the Committee.
+SMTC staff then used projections from a variety of data sources, as well as discussions with municipal economic development and planning staff, to arrive at the 2050 Future Base household and employment projections.
+SMTC staff and members of the Town of Lysander Comprehensive Plan Update Committee reviewed the 2050 Future Base household and employment growth assumptions within the SMTC's travel demand model prior to beginning this work, and SMTC made some adjustments to previous assumptions based on input from the Committee.